 There is no special mechanism laid down in the law or in practice to identify vulnerable persons for the purpose of addressing their specific reception needs.
 Their vulnerability can be partially examined during the medical examination - visible physical characteristics due to which the individual is considered to be vulnerable - during which the vulnerability assessment is performed according to Article 13(1) IPA.
 The individual's vulnerability can also be assessed during the lodging of the application or during the personal interview.
+Special information sessions following the asylum application are conducted with unaccompanied children and other potential victims of trafficking under a project, implemented by an NGO, currently the Institute for African Studies.
 Victims or potential victims of sexual or gender-based violence can be detected, and special reception conditions arranged for them, through a system of Standard Operating Procedures, which is in force and functional.